 - The Stadhavet Sea is the most exposed, most dangerous area along the coast of Norway.
 The aim of this project is to allow ships to navigate more safely through Stad.

 - The Storting – Norwegian Parliament – has earmarked NOK 2,7 billion for this project in the National Transport Plan 2022-2033.

-NCA have delivered a pilot project to the Ministry of Transport and Communications in the spring of 2017.
+The NCA has delivered a pilot project to the Ministry of Transport and Communications in the spring of 2017.
 Further, the project will undergo an external quality assurance process (KS2) before the project is presented to the Parliament, who then formally decides on project funding.

 Quality assurance has been carried out (KS1 report), which was commissioned by the Ministry of Fisheries and the Ministry of Finance for KPU 2010.

-- Stad Ship Tunnel is part of the Norwegian National Transport Plan (NTP), with a limit equal to the costs – estimated at NOK 2.7 billion.
+- Stad Ship Tunnel is part of the Norwegian National Transport Plan (NTP), with a limit equal to the costs – estimated at approximately NOK 3 billion.
 NOK 1.5 billion is part of the NTP that runs from 2018 to 2023.